pablogiaccon/DevRadar/README.md

 # Acesse a pasta do projeto no terminal/cmd
 $ cd devradar

-# Vá para a pasta da aplicação Front End
+# Vá para a pasta da aplicação Mobile
 $ cd mobile

 # Instale as dependências